 History of the Carrington in Door County

-The Carrington Pub & Grill was opened in 2006.
-The casual pub concept replaced the existing Landmark Restaurant – a more formal dining establishment.
-The Pub & Grill interior has a warm, welcoming ambiance.
-The Carrington Pub caters to a wide range of clients.
+The Carrington was opened in 2006.
+The casual pub concept replaced the existing Landmark Restaurant – a more formal dining establishment with an upscale casual interior that has a warm, welcoming ambiance.
+The Carrington caters to a wide range of clients.
 Serving traditional pub staples, the Carrington also offers take out, special events, entertainment and a late night lounge setting.

 Schooner Carrington – Service Record

 The schooner Carrington was built for the Great Lakes bulk cargo trade by the firm of Lafrinnier and Stevenson at Cleveland, Ohio, in 1853.
 For more information on the Carrington schooner and wreck, visit: